Driver Control Unit (DCU)

 Data Logging

-The DCU performs data logging for diagnostics and the same data storage technology is also used to store driver profile data.
+DCU2 performs data logging for diagnostics and the same data storage technology is also used to store driver profile data.

 We are using this Adafruit data logging shield to store data on an SD card.